 The theory of continental drift was first suggested by the German meteorologist Alfred Wegener in 1912.
 Wegener contended that the relative positions of the continents are not rigidly fixed but are slowly moving—at a rate of about one yard per century.
 This idea laid the groundwork for the modern plate tectonics theory.
 Scientists believe that Earth's surface is broken into a number of shifting plates, which average about 50 miles in thickness.
 As years passed, more and more evidence was uncovered to support the idea that the plates move constantly over geologic time.
 Many of the dramatic geological phenomena we experience on earth — volcanic eruptions, earthquakes, tsunamis, and more — are caused by the plate movements.

-The following presentation explains the history of the plate tectonics theory.
+This presentation explains the history of the plate tectonics theory

 The movement of the plates, and the activity inside the Earth, is called plate tectonics.